November 2018 Gaza–Israel clashes: Immediate aftermath

 Gazan Health Ministry identified the killed as the aforementioned Nour Baraka, Omar Jani Abu Hatar, Mohammad Majed Al-Qara, Ala Adin Koidar, Mustafa Hassan Abu Odeh, Mahmoud Atallah Masabach and Ala Fasifis.
 The first six listed were Hamas members and the last a member of the Al-Nasser Salah al-Deen Brigades, the military wing of the Popular Resistance Committees.
 According to witness reports, three of them were killed by ground-fire and three by airstrikes, one later succumbing to his wounds.
 The Israeli soldier was identified as "Lt.
 Col. M." Six more militants and one Israeli was wounded in the operation.

-The Israeli Defense Forces (IDF) quickly dispelled a rumor about a soldier having been taken prisoner, but did not provide their account of the event other than noting, in response to Hamas allegations claiming otherwise, that it was "not intended to kill or abduct terrorists, but to strengthen Israeli security."
+The Israel Defense Forces (IDF) quickly dispelled a rumor about a soldier having been taken prisoner, but did not provide their account of the event other than noting, in response to Hamas allegations claiming otherwise, that it was "not intended to kill or abduct terrorists, but to strengthen Israeli security."
 IDF chief Gadi Eizenkot said that it was a "a very meaningful operation to Israel's security."
 In a television interview on Sunday night, the former commander of IDFs Southern Command, general Tal Russo, speculated that the raid wasn't an assassination attempt but an intelligence-gathering mission gone wrong.

 Fawzi Barhoum, spokesperson for Hamas, denounced the "cowardly Israeli attack".